yawdba/yawdba/README.md

 - 👋 Hi, I’m @yawdba
-- 👀 I’m interested in Entry Level Database Administration
+- 👀 I’m interested in a Junior Database Administrator Role
 - 📫 How to reach me yaogyimah@gmail.com

 - ## Skills